It's been 36 and a half hours and my backup just hit 78% completion.

 If you think that old apps are the only thing that might be considered to speed up your process, think again.
 Removing unused media such as videos, music, recordings or voicemails can help as well.
 Get rid of those albums you don't listen to any more, or change the music settings before you back up.

-Move your photos taken on your iPhone to your computer
+Move your photos to your computer -- or to iCloud Photo Library

-From time to time it's good to archive those pictures from your iPhone to your PC or Mac.
+From time to time it's good to archive those pictures from your iPhone to your PC or Mac, or to iCloud Photo Library.
 Make sure you check that they were successfully transferred to your computer before deleting them though.
 Keep your photos safe and secure, and your backup process will be greatly improved.
 Other media -- especially old videos -- can be saved on your computer, either by archiving an old backup, or by copying directly from the device over USB.
 Free space -- and your time!

 Apple's backups are differential: each time you back up, only the new stuff has to get added.
 So the more frequently you back up, the faster it'll be each time.
 If you are about to clear down your files to speed up your backup iPhone process, make sure you create a backup first and store in a safe place outside the default iTunes folder.